ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 # IANA Considerations

-This memo updates the media type registration of haptics/hmpg with IANA, in {{format-param}}.
+The original media type registration for haptics/hmpg, as specified in {{RFC9695}}, did not define any required or optional parameters.
+This document introduces optional parameters to enable extended functionality while maintaining backward compatibility.

 # Acknowledgments

-Thanks to Jonathan Lennox for comments about this draft.
+Thanks to Jonathan Lennox and Stephan Wenger for comments about this draft.